Q3 2019 A cryptocurrency (or crypto currency) is a digital asset des... More Anti-Money Laundering Report

 Kenneth Blanco, FinCEN Director

-Next, CipherTrace researchers found that two-thirds of the 120 most popular cryptocurrency exchanges have weak or porous know your customer (KYC) practices.
+Next, CipherTrace researchers found that two-thirds of the 120 most popular cryptocurrency exchanges have weak or porous The know your customer or know your client (KYC) guidelines ...
+More practices.
 The results of this large-scale study constitute the first-ever comprehensive data on KYC policies at cryptocurrency exchanges around the globe.

 CipherTrace research further found that 63% of exchanges that trade privacy coins have weak or porous KYC.
 This suggests privacy coins will find it harder to survive in a post FATF Travel Rule world if exchanges do not develop the proper KYC procedures necessary to mitigate the AML/CTF compliance risks that come with their anonymity-enhancing features.